nordic16/carnage/README.md

 It has all the features most workout trackers do, except none of them are or will be blocked behind a paywall!

+# When will the project be complete?

+I don't know.
+I started this way back when my experience with Rails was nearly 0 (still is :skull:), so not only will I have to finish the project, but I will also need to rewrite a bunch of old code.